Audit Memo 1: XLRM Framework

 Overview

-This memo maps the decision framework of your chosen climate plan.
-You will identify the Levers (L) and Metrics (M) that define the plan’s decision space.
+This memo maps the complete XLRM decision framework of your chosen climate plan.
+You will identify the Uncertainties (X), Levers (L), Relationships/System Models (R), and Metrics (M) that define the plan’s decision context.

 Learning Objectives